qownnotes/gentoo-overlay/README.md

 # QOwnNotes Gentoo Overlay

-This is a Gentoo overlay for [QOwnNotes](http://www.qownnotes.org), the open source (GPL) plain-text file notepad with markdown support and todo list manager for GNU/Linux, Mac OS X and Windows, that (optionally) works together with the notes application of ownCloud.
+This is a Gentoo overlay for [QOwnNotes](http://www.qownnotes.org), the open source (GPL) plain-text file notepad with markdown support and todo list manager for GNU/Linux, Mac OS X and Windows, that (optionally) works together with the notes application of Nextcloud/ownCloud.

 ## Usage